 Daxon Serval was rescued from a private owner in June of 2017.
-He was owned in a state where it was illegal to own wild cats and the owner reached out to Carolina Tiger Rescue in hopes we could provide Daxon with a lifelong home more suitable to his wild cat needs.
-Daxon is a bit shy at first and a bit weary of new people, but since moving to his outdoor enclosure he has really started to come out of his shell.
-Daxon enjoys when visitors come sit down, a safe distance away, near his enclosure and just talk with him and provide him with their company.
+He was owned in a state where it is illegal to own wild cats and the owner reached out to Carolina Tiger Rescue in hopes we could provide Daxon with a lifelong home more suitable to his wild cat needs.
+Daxon is a bit shy at first and a bit weary of new people, but, since moving to his outdoor enclosure, he has really started to come out of his shell.
+Daxon enjoys when visitors sit down a safe distance from his enclosure and just talk with him and provide him with their company.
 He is a handsome serval who seems to be enjoying his new life at Carolina Tiger Rescue.

 How Daxon Came to the Sanctuary

 Daxon was rescued in June of 2017 from a private owner.
 He had been a pet for the first 3 years of his life, until his owner decided they could not give him the best life possible.
 Carolina Tiger Rescue was contacted and we traveled to pick him up and bring him to his forever home.

 Daxon is a shy serval who takes a bit to warm up to new experiences.
 Now that he is out of quarantine and in his new home in his outdoor enclosure, Daxon is coming out of his shell.
 The day he was released he took no time at all to explore his new home!

 Daxon is a tall serval with darker fur than some of our other resident servals.
 His fur is almost brown instead of the typical yellow or tan.

 Daxon is located on Mimosa Point next to Toby Bobcat.
 Daxon was a bit anxious and nervous when he first arrived and while he was in quarantine, so it was decided he would likely enjoy an enclosure away from the tour path.